-The NRC is a required certification for anyone actively working in rigging at height in the events industry.
+The NRC is relevant certification for riggers working at height in the events industry.

 NRC Level 2 and 3

-NRC Level 2 is the required certification for Riggers.
+NRC Level 2 is certification for Riggers.
 Those who achieve the Level 2 qualification can work as a rigger without direct supervision.

-NRC Level 3 is a Rigging Supervisor qualification.
+NRC Level 3 is certification for Rigging Supervisors.
 Those who achieve the Level 3 qualification can supervise other riggers.

 Level 3 candidates must have previously achieved Level 2.
 An existing NRC Level 2 card holder can register to take their Level 3 qualification if they have a minimum of 12 months experience of working within a supervisory capacity, from the time of gaining the Level 2 skills card.

 Candidates are assessed with both written questions relating to rigging standards to assess their underpinning knowledge, as well as practical rigging tasks to test their basic rigging skills.
 Skills tested include chain hoists, trusses and rigging accessories and are relevant within any sector where entertainment rigging work is carried out.